AswinKumar1/AswinKumar1/README.md

 ![Header image](header-image.png)

 # 💫 About Me:
 Hello!
-I'm Aswin Kumar, a passionate software engineer with expertise in ROS, LLM, and OpenCV.
-I'm currently diving deep into blockchain development and always eager to collaborate on innovative projects.
+I'm Aswin Kumar, a passionate software engineer with expertise in ROS, LLM, Agentic AI and OpenCV.
+I'm currently diving deep into blockchain development using Ethereum, Solidity, Foundry and RemixIDE and Quant models.
+I'm always eager to collaborate on innovative projects.
 I'm also a KOREAN 101 student, which adds a fun twist to my learning journey.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/aswin-kumar-903b6b77)